Welcome To The Beyonce Rodeo: New Country Album Drops To Praise - UrduPoint

 "Cowboy Carter" is a full-color display of just how rich music can grow outside dusty strictures of genre.

-Beyonce deftly skewers the critics -- Nashville's country music gatekeepers have long tried to promote a rigid view of the genre that's overwhelmingly white and male -- both lyrically and sonically.
+Beyonce deftly skewers the critics -- Nashville's gatekeepers have long tried to promote a rigid view of country music that's overwhelmingly white and male -- lyrically and sonically.

 She ushers listeners through country's evolution from African American spirituals and fiddle tunes to its pioneering women, like collaborator Linda Martell, and a vision of its future.

+Vice President Kamala Harris, who is Black and South Asian, lauded Beyonce for "reminding us to never feel confined to other people's perspective of what our lane is.
+You have redefined a genre and reclaimed country music's Black roots."

-But while it delivers a history lesson, "Cowboy Carter" is at its core a party, leaning hard into the freedom to let loose.
+But while it delivers a history lesson, "Cowboy Carter" is at its core a party.

 Amid the hoopla, Beyonce offers touching portraits of motherhood, celebrations of sex and love, and even a murder revenge fantasy.